nyu-ossd-s20/Virtual-Dice-and-Coin-Flip/README.md

 In this project, we built a basic Firefox extension where the user can flip a coin or roll a dice.

 ## Contributing
 Please feel free to share your suggestions under the issues section or implement them if you can.
 This is a work in progress, and any type of contribution is welcome.
+Join slack channel "team4" if you want to learn more.